Skip to Main Content

 Step 5: If you find too few results, try broadening your search by using an asterisk (divorc*), listing synonyms or related words (therapy or treatment), or changing the drop-down menu to TX All Text, which will search within the full text of documents.

-Step 7: When you find a helpful article, look at the Cited References and Times Cited in this Database to find more articles on the same topic.
-Or search for the article in Google Scholar, and choose the Cited By link to see what other books/articles have cited it.
+Step 6: When you find a helpful article, search for the article in Google Scholar, and choose the Cited By link to see what other books/articles have cited it.

-• Click check for full text to link directly to the article or search SPU Primo and see if we have the journal full text in print or in another database.
+• Click check for full text to link directly to the article or search the SPU library catalog and see if we have the journal full text in print or in another database.

 • Search Google Scholar and Google or other search engine by article title to see if it is available freely online.